Beach Hazards Statement issued for Orange County Coastal by NWS - NewsBreak

 Beach Hazards Statement issued for Orange County Coastal by NWS

-Effective: 2021-08-20 01:34:00 PDT Expires: 2021-08-21 22:00:00 PDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: A beach hazards statement is issued for threats such as strong rip currents...elevated surf heights and minor tidal overflow.
+Effective: 2021-08-18 22:00:00 PDT Expires: 2021-08-20 22:00:00 PDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: A beach hazards statement is issued for threats such as strong rip currents...elevated surf heights and minor tidal overflow.
 Use caution when in or near the water and always swim near a lifeguard.
-Target Area: Orange County Coastal BEACH HAZARDS STATEMENT REMAINS IN EFFECT THROUGH SATURDAY EVENING * Rip Currents and Surf...Surf of 4 to 6 feet with local sets to 8 feet through today.
-Surf of 4 to 6 feet on Saturday.
-Highest surf will be on southwest-facing beaches.
-High rip current risk. * Timing...Through Saturday evening. * Tides...Evening high tides of up to 6.6 feet today and Saturday. * Impacts...Strong rip currents creating hazardous swimming conditions.
+Target Area: Orange County Coastal BEACH HAZARDS STATEMENT FOR ABOVE AVERAGE SURF AND STRONG RIP CURRENTS REMAINS IN EFFECT FROM 10 PM TONIGHT THROUGH 10 PM FRIDAY * Rip Currents and Surf...Surf of 4 to 6 feet with sets to 7 feet, highest on south-facing beaches.
+High rip current risk. * Timing...Tonight through Friday. * Tides...Evening high tides of 6.6 feet Thursday and Friday. * Impacts...Hazardous swimming conditions.
 Minor tidal overflow is possible near low-lying beach areas, boardwalks, and parking lots.
 Minor beach erosion is possible.alerts.weather.gov

 Comments / 0